Why Physician Outreach?

 - Sharing educational materials on comorbidities

-In the calculator, we’ve factored in the pharmaceutical average of six touch points to bring in one new patient referral.
-If you’ve found that your practice is more effective, you can update the calculator to reflect that variable.
+The calculator example uses the pharmaceutical average of six touchpoints to bring in one new patient referral.
+If your practice is more effective, you can update the calculator to reflect it.

-Looking at the blue row in the calculator example below, this practice has determined that they will be able to complete 35 touch points in one month.
-Since we are applying the pharmaceutical average that it takes six touch points to bring in one referral, the practice can expect six patient referrals from their physician-outreach efforts:
+In the calculator example below, this practice has determined that they will be able to complete 35 touchpoints in one month (blue row).
+Based on six touchpoints, the practice can expect six patient referrals from their physician-outreach efforts:

 35 touch points ÷ 6 = about 6 projected referrals